 Public transportation in Iceland is not as developed as in other parts of Europe.
 Most people use their cars to get around, but there are a few options for those who don’t want to drive.

 Riding a taxi is one of the best ways to get around Iceland.
-Taxis are everywhere and they are very reliable.
-The drivers are also very friendly and will be happy to give you suggestions on what to do and see while in Iceland.
+Taxis are everywhere, and they are very reliable.
+The drivers are also very friendly and will be happy to suggest what to do and see while in Iceland.

 Renting a Car